lrkissling/giant-bomb-qol/README.md

 - Previous Video and Next Video buttons for videos in playlists.

 Currently working on:
+- Emoji menu for the live show chat
 - Bug fixes and refinements for Previous Video and Next Video buttons
 - User Options